rgbkrk/poked/README.md

 This package was put together as a teaching tool for working with data.
 The PokéAPI provides the core data for this package.

-To be friendly to the PokéAPI, this package caches queries to the API.
+To be friendly to the PokéAPI, this package caches queries.

 ## Installation